top of page

 To download the full report: https://www.wecaninternational.org/divestment-report

-The report also lays out the various risks financial institutions are exposed to, including regulatory risks, stranded assets, physical and transition risks of the climate crisis, and reputational risks.
-The report recommends financial institutions adopt bolder policies and robust implementation standards and due diligence on climate and human rights issues.
-It also advocates for a just transition to a renewable, regenerative energy economy that uplifts communities most impacted by environmental degradation, pollution, and the climate crisis.
+The report outlines risks for financial institutions and recommendations for policy changes.
+Financial institutions are exposed to various risks, including regulatory risks, stranded assets, physical and transition risks of the climate crisis, and reputational risks.
+The report details a list of 14 recommendations financial institutions need to adopt including robust implementation standards and due diligence on climate and human and Indigenous rights issues.
+The report also advocates for a just transition to a renewable and regenerative future that uplifts communities most impacted by environmental degradation, pollution, and the climate crisis.

-Osprey Orielle Lake, Executive Director of WECAN and co-author of the report states further the need for connecting the dots between women’s rights, fossil fuels, and complicit financial institutions, “The fossil fuel industry, and their financiers, are leading us further down the path of irreparable climate disaster, and we need to understand who is being harmed first and worst by their actions.
+Osprey Orielle Lake, Executive Director of WECAN and co-author of the report states, “The fossil fuel industry, and their financiers, are leading us further down the path of irreparable climate disaster, and we need to understand who is being harmed first and worst by their actions.
 If we want to truly address the climate crisis we must lead with climate justice and that means understanding the gendered and racial impacts of the fossil fuel industry.
 Women are rising to stand up and end the violence against the earth and women.
 Through the report we are calling on financial institutions to be leaders in a Just Transition by taking action to halt the financing of fossil fuel extraction and infrastructure, which is causing egregious harms to frontline women and communities.
 We want no more sacrifice women, no more sacrifice zones, and no more sacrifice zip codes.
 The fossil fuel era is over and the time is now to transition to renewable, regenerative energy, and a healthy and equitable future for all.”

-If you are interested in learning more about the report, speaking with affected frontline women, please contact Markeya Thomas, markeya.thomas@gmail.com, 929-248-0821.
+If you are interested in learning more about the report, speaking with affected frontline women, please contact Katherine Quaid, katherine@wecaninternational.org

 Methodology note:

 The report, organized by Women’s Earth and Climate Action Network, began with an investigation into fossil fuel extraction, and infrastructure projects across the United States and in a few locations in Canada.
-Based on the initial collection of research, eight regions with large fossil fuel projects and/or high concentrations of fossil fuel infrastructure were identified.
-The information presented on the companies and their projects is not exhaustive, but rather focuses on specific information relevant to the scope of the report.
-Based on an examination of companies operating in the eight regions, seven financial institutions are identified as prominent financiers, insurers, and investors of these companies.
+Based on the initial collection of research, nine regions with large fossil fuel projects and/or high concentrations of fossil fuel infrastructure were identified.
+Based on an examination of companies operating in the nine regions, seven financial institutions are identified as prominent financiers, insurers, and investors of these companies.
 This report is based on the analysis of first-hand women’s accounts, peer-reviewed scientific articles, and other published papers.
-The data presented is limited to our own research investigation.
-We believe that the research we have presented opens the door to the import of further research on the subject nationally and globally.

 ###